rsvim/rsvim.github.io/docs/api/01__rsvim/classes/RsvimOpt.md

 set shiftWidth(value): void;
 ```

-Set the _expand-tab_ option.
+Set the _shift-width_ option.
 It only accepts an integer between `[1,255]`, if the value is out of range, it will be bound to this range.

 ##### Throws